ECON-691/quickstart-for-codespaces/TUTORIAL-PYTHON.md

 10. Choose option 2 in the expense tracker menu to check out the "View Summary" and consider whether you want to add more expenses and then see how things change.
 11. Choose option 3 in the expense tracker menu to generate the data visualizations.
 The program will generate pie charts and statistics, saving them as PNG files in the `public/charts` folder.
 12. Exit the expense tracker (option 4), then start the web server with the following command: ``cd .. && npm start`` When a display message pops up asking if you want to display port, choose yet.
 This will open a tab in your browser with the haikus exercise; add "/expenses" to the end of that web adddress to see your charts displayed on a webpage!
+13. Before we get too far ahead, now is a good time to commit our changes so far.
+You can either use VS Code's interface to stage the changes and commit them, or you can use terminal commands.
+After you do so, you can sync your changes to push the codespace additions to the python branch.

+*Digging deeper (optional)*

-13. Now, let's open the Python code.
+15. Now, let's open the Python code.
 Open the "python" folder; then open "expense_tracker.py" and browse through it a little.
 Notice the expense categories, the interactive menu system, and the chart generation functions.
 You don't need to understand all the code, but get a sense of how it's structured.
-14.
+16. Want to try changing something small?
+Find the `categories` dictionary around line 8.
+Change one of the existing categories to something more relevant to your life (e.g., change "Other" to "Textbooks" or "Coffee").
+17. Run the expense tracker again -- see how your change works!
+18. Notice that the program doesn't save expenses between sessions or track them by specific dates.
+This is intentional for simplicity -- building persistent data storage would require databases or file management, making this a much more complex project.

+#### Finishing up
+19. In the codespace, go to File menu > Close Remote Connection to properly close the codespace environment.
+20. Back in the GitHub repo view, create a pull request to merge the python branch into main, then merge it to bring your Python capabilities into your main branch.
+21. If you want to experiment further with this code, create a new branch from main (like "python-experiments") to avoid affecting your completed tutorial work.

 ## Additional Resources
 - [Matplotlib Documentation](https://matplotlib.org/stable/tutorials/index.html)